thinktecture/relayserver/Documentation/en/1-what-is-thinktecture-relayserver.md

 - No firewall changes required
 - No data retention in a DMZ is necessary

-# Objective of the relay server
+# Objective of the RelayServer

 The requirements for enterprise applications have changed dramatically in recent years.
 The existing application environments consisting of servers and desktop-based clients in a local, secure network no longer reflect the current reality.